hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ### Structured content

-The Rich Tooltip supports more structure and layout methods to better organize the content hierarchically.
+Compared to the "standard" [Tooltip](/components/tooltip), the Rich Tooltip supports more structure and layout methods to better organize the content hierarchically.

 ![Structured content within the Rich Tooltip](/assets/components/rich-tooltip/rich-tooltip-content-structure.png)